Troubleshooting Browning Bromeliads: Expert Advice Needed

 2. Limpness in the plant: If your bromeliad feels weak and floppy, it may be a sign of poor drainage.
 When the roots are constantly wet, they can become waterlogged and unable to absorb oxygen.

-3. Presence of root rot: Root rot is a common problem in bromeliads with poor drainage.
+3. Presence of root rot: root rot is a common problem in bromeliads with poor drainage.
 If you notice a foul smell or mushy roots when you remove the plant from its pot, it's a clear indication of root rot.

 Improving drainage is crucial to preventing root rot and promoting the overall health of your bromeliad.